hev/aerospike-tech-bootcamp/observability.md

-# Tech Bootcamp Companion Materials
-This repo contains helpful links, references, and commands for my Aerospike Tech Bootcamp training.
-Use it to follow along with my presentation and workshop content.

 ## Aerospike Observability

 ### Using the Metric Reference
 When your working on observability projects it's incredibly important to know what your looking at.
-The Aerospike [metric-refernce]() should be open up in a tab.
+The Aerospike [metric-reference]() should be open up in a tab.
 There's a few things to note about how to use the guide.

 * Metric Location - determins what API the metric is from and will determine what